markysek/Needle_in_a_Haystack/README.md

-# Needle in a Haystack - Fraud Detection project summary
+# Needle in a Haystack - Fraud Detection project summary (project in progress)
 (for code and visualizations please see Jupyter NTB)

 ## Abstract